Ip-12345/FullSecureAuth/README.md

-# 🔐 Authify
+# 🔐 IPVAULT

 > **Secure the Future of Sign-In**

-Authify is a lightweight yet powerful authentication system designed to bring enterprise-grade security to your apps without the overhead.
+IpVault is a lightweight yet powerful authentication system designed to bring enterprise-grade security to your apps without the overhead.

 ## 🧪 Getting Started

-# 🔒 ZAP Security Scan Report – Authify App
+# 🔒 ZAP Security Scan Report – IpVault App

 This document summarizes the results of an automated security assessment performed using **OWASP ZAP (v2.16.1)** for the **Authify application**, a full-stack web app using:

 - 🔹 React (Frontend) – `localhost:5173`
 - 🔹 Spring Boot (Backend) – `localhost:8080`
-- 🔐 JWT-based Authentication with Email Login

 ---